istio/istio.io/content/en/docs/ambient/install/istioctl/index.md

 {{< /tip >}}

-This installation guide uses the [istioctl](/docs/reference/commands/istioctl/) command-line tool to provide rich customization of Istio installation options.
-It has user input validation to help prevent installation errors and customization options to override any aspect of the configuration.
+This installation guide uses the [istioctl](/docs/reference/commands/istioctl/) command-line tool. `istioctl`, like other installation methods, exposes many customization options.
+Additionally, it offers has user input validation to help prevent installation errors, and includes many post-installation analysis and configuration tools.

 Using these instructions, you can select any one of Istio's built-in [configuration profiles](/docs/setup/additional-setup/config-profiles/) and then further customize the configuration for your specific needs.

-The `istioctl` command supports the full [`IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/) via command-line options for individual settings or for passing a yaml file containing an `IstioOperator`
+The `istioctl` command supports the full [`IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/) via command-line options for individual settings, or passing a YAML file containing an `IstioOperator`
-{{<gloss CRDs>}}custom resource (CR){{</gloss>}}.
+{{<gloss CRDs>}}custom resource{{</gloss>}}.

 ## Prerequisites